Austro-Hungarian campaign in Bosnia and Herzegovina in 1878: Background

-The provinces of Bosnia and Herzegovina shall be occupied and administered by Austria-Hungary.
-The government of Austria-Hungary, not desiring to undertake the administration of the Sanjak of Novi-Pazar, which extends between Serbia and Montenegro in a South-Easterly direction to the other side of Mitrovitza, the Ottoman administration will continue to exercise its functions there.
-Nevertheless, in order to assure the maintenance of the new political state of affairs, as well as freedom and security of communications, Austria-Hungary reserves the right of keeping garrisons and having military and commercial roads in the whole of this part of the ancient vilayet of Bosnia.
-To this end the governments of Austria-Hungary and Turkey reserve to themselves to come to an understanding on the details.

-Although the Ottomans protested the occupation of Novi Pazar, the Imperial and Royal (K.u.K.)
-Foreign Minister Gyula Andrássy secretly assured the former that the occupation in Novi Pazar was "to be regarded as provisional".
+Although the Ottomans protested both occupations, also that of Novi Pazar, the Imperial and Royal (K.u.K.)
+Foreign Minister Gyula Andrássy secretly assured on the last day of the congress that the occupation was "to be regarded as provisional".
 This Austro-Hungarian expansion southward at the expense of the Ottoman Empire was designed to prevent the extension of Russian influence and the union of Serbia and Montenegro.
+This, however, did cause concern for the Ottoman Sultan, Abdul Hamid II, due to the expected discrimination of the Muslim minority.

 The Austro-Hungarians expected no trouble in carrying out their occupation.
 It would be, in Andrássy's words, "a walk with a brass band" (Spaziergang mit einer Blasmusikkapelle).
 This opinion did not take into account that the Serbs had just fought a war for independence from the Ottoman Empire, while Herzegovina had revolted.
 Resistance to the Austro-Hungarian takeover came mainly from the Orthodox Serbs (43% of the population) and the Bosnian Muslims (39%), barely at all from the Catholic Croats (18%).
-The Muslim population stood to lose the most under the new Christian government.
-The resistors were characterised by the Austro-Hungarian government as "uncivilised" (unzivilisiert) and "treacherous" (verräterisch).
+The Bosnian Muslim population stood to lose the most under the new Christian government.
+The resistors were characterised contemptuously by the Austro-Hungarian government as "uncivilised" (unzivilisiert) and "treacherous" (verräterisch).

 Troops

-The Austro-Hungarian Army engaged in a major mobilization effort to prepare for the assault on Bosnia and Herzegovina, commanding by the end of June 1878 a force of 82,113 troops, 13,313 horses and 112 cannons in the VI, VII, XX, and XVIII infantry divisions as well as a rear army in the Kingdom of Dalmatia.
-The primary commander was Josip Filipović; the forward XVIII infantry division was under the command Stjepan Jovanović, while the rear army commander in Dalmatia was Gavrilo Rodić.
+The Austro-Hungarian Army engaged in a major mobilization effort to prepare for the assault on Bosnia and Herzegovina, commanding by the end of June 1878 a force of 82,113 troops, 13,313 horses and 112 cannons in the VI, VII, XX, XVII and XVIII infantry divisions as well as a rear army in the Kingdom of Dalmatia.
+The primary commander was Joseph Filipovich; the forward XVIII infantry division was under the command Stjepan Jovanović, while the rear army commander in Dalmatia was Gavrilo Rodić.
 The occupation of Bosnia and Herzegovina started on 29 July 1878 and was over on 20 October.

 The Ottoman army in Bosnia and Herzegovina at the time consisted of roughly 40,000 troops with 77 cannons, that combined with local militias to around 93,000 men.
 Fierce resistance from Muslims was expected as Austro-Hungarians realized their occupation meant that Bosnian Muslims would lose their privileged status based on their religion.